8 Warm Salad Recipes Under 500 Calories

 Warm farro with feta

 Don’t limit your salads to just fruits and veggies—whole grains add loads of fiber and flavor, too.
-Boil a quarter cup of farro, following the directions on the package, and get ready to load on even more tasty ingredients.

-The fall weather produces a bounty of leafy greens.
-“There's such a variety of greens that are at their best in the fall, like Swiss chard, Belgium endive, radicchio and spring mix,” says Baranowski.
-Wilt down a heaping handful of your favorite and fold it into your farro.
+The fall weather also produces a bounty of leafy greens.
+“There's such a variety of greens that are at their best in the fall, like Swiss chard, Belgium endive, and radicchio,” says Baranowski.

-Top the mixture with a cup of oven-roasted broccoli or any of your favorite cruciferous vegetables, like cauliflower or Brussel sprouts, and a tablespoon of feta cheese.
+Top the mixture with a cup of oven-roasted broccoli or any of your favorite cruciferous vegetables, like cauliflower or Brussels sprouts, and a tablespoon of feta cheese.
 Farro contains seven grams of protein, and broccoli contains another three.
 If you’re looking to maximize your protein intake, add a grilled salmon filet, which contains 17 grams in every three ounces.

 Toasted veggie medley

 This veggie-rich dish is the perfect weeknight meal to whip up when you’re short on time.
-Chop up the seasonal veggies you have stocked in your fridge, like cauliflower, sweet potatoes, carrots and bell peppers, and roast, grill or sauté.
+Chop up the seasonal veggies you have stocked in your fridge, like cauliflower, sweet potatoes, carrots, and bell peppers, and roast, grill or sauté.

 The best thing about the fall veggies?
 “Roasting and serving them warm really brings out the flavors,” says Baranowski.
-Add some extra zest by sprinkling your favorite spices before roasting. “[Fall] veggies pair well with spices like curry, cinnamon and sage.”
+Add some extra zest by sprinkling your favorite spices before roasting.
+“Fall veggies pair well with spices like curry, cinnamon and sage.”

 In no time at all, enjoy a warm, hearty salad that contains just 330 calories.
-Toss in a quarter cup of roasted chickpeas for only 67 calories and about 4 grams of protein.
+Toss in a quarter cup of roasted chickpeas for 67 calories and about 4 grams of protein.

 Warm Brussels sprouts and pears